 I always appreciate a good story when I am visiting a new place, and it’s often the story that inspires me to return.
 In this case, Greg’s family ties to a ranch that almost saw its demise in the early 60’s inspires me to think of all the places that have been on the brink of loss.
 Fortunately, we don’t have to imagine what would have happened to the land at Circle B because it has been preserved and the ranch is thriving.

 During my visit to Circle B, my ROOST co-workers and I went for a horseback ride through the trails.
-Sharon and Malcolm guided us.
-Sharon has been riding since she was 3 years old and Malcolm estimates that he’s been riding for about 30 years.
-Like all the guides at Circle B, they are experienced, caring, and committed to the horses.
+Malcolm guided us and Malcolm estimates that he’s been riding for about 30 years.
+Like all the guides at Circle B, he is experienced, caring, and committed to the horses.
 They are also passionate and talented riders to say the least.
 Most of them participate in competitions and have lifelong careers working with horses in different capacities.